Weaker dollar lifts copper as market awaits China data

 LONDON: Copper prices rose on Monday, supported by a weaker dollar while the market awaited data from top consumer China for a better steer on demand prospects.

 The dollar has retreated against a basket of other currencies since reaching 20-year highs last week.
-A weaker U.S. currency makes dollar-priced metals cheaper for buyers holding other currencies and
+A weaker US currency makes dollar-priced metals cheaper for buyers holding other currencies.

 U.S consumer prices data is expected to determine whether the Fed raises interest rates by 50 or 75 basis points next week.